CodingGarden/listd/CONTRIBUTING.md

 ### Set up the database

 This project uses [PostgreSQL](https://www.postgresql.org/) as its database.

+The project has a `docker-compose.yml` file ready to use if you have [Docker](https://www.docker.com/) installed.

-You can install it on your local machine by [Docker](https://www.docker.com/) or use a cloud service like [ElephantSQL](https://www.elephantsql.com/).
+You can also install Postgres on your local machine [directly](https://www.prisma.io/dataguide/postgresql/setting-up-a-local-postgresql-database) or use a cloud service.

 create a `.env` file in the root directory of the project and add the following variables: